 The Founder Institute, the World's Largest Startup Accelerator, is committed to narrowing the gender gap in high-tech startups.

-In 2011, we introduced the Female Founder Fellowship program, which would allow females to apply to the Founder Institute for free ($50 value), and also provide a free Course Fee to our best female applicant in each city ($1200 USD value).
+In 2011, we introduced the Female Founder Fellowship program, which would allow females to apply to the Founder Institute for free ($50 value), and also provide a free Course Fee to our best female applicant in each city ($1399 USD by 2016-11-20 ($1699 USD after 2016-11-20) value).
 At the time, only 16% of Founder Institute companies were founded by females.

-The Female Founder Fellowship for the Washington DC Fall 2014 Founder Institute is now available, but to be eligible you must apply by the Early Admissions Deadline (2014-08-31).
+The Female Founder Fellowship for the Washington DC Winter 2016 Founder Institute is now available, but to be eligible you must apply by the Early Admissions Deadline (2016-11-20).

 The recipient of the Washington DC Female Founder Fellowship will be recognized as a promising female entrepreneur with the utmost potential to become a successful technology founder.
 Not only will they gain acceptance into the prestigious Founder Institute entrepreneur training and startup launch program, but also they will not be required to pay a Course Fee to participate.